 The Google logo may seem like a simple and colorful wordmark on the surface, but these little details have important stories.
 Though Google is famous for altering its design according to important days or historical events, its primary imagery has barely changed over the years.

 The logo was first created in 1997 by Larry Page.
 Since then, Google has made several alterations to the logo, mostly rearranging the order of colors for each letter.
 These colors have a massive significance to Google’s beliefs, and the process entails much consideration on the company’s part.

 In deciding which colors go into the logo, the company’s designers aimed to have a pattern that is accepted and widely recognized, symbolizing Google’s same inherent recognizability as a business.
 Because Google is globally successful, they felt it wouldn’t be practical to keep the logo entirely conventional.

 Google’s mission as a business is to uphold innovation and push boundaries of what is socially acceptable.
 In a daring effort to show individuality, the company broke traditional color patterns using a secondary color for the letter ‘L.’

 Using red, blue, and yellow is quite the conventional match on the color wheel, comprising all three primary hues.
 The green ‘L’ was a conscious decision on their part to portray Google’s drive to think out of the box.

-Coca-Cola has one of the world’s most famous logos, and it is arguably the most recognizable one in the world.
+Coca-Cola has one of the world’s most popular logos, and it is arguably the most iconic logos one in the world.
 The brand’s design has undergone several modifications before reaching the one that is current today.
 Its typography and double ‘C’ characteristic have remained unchanged since 1887.